Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: Abstract

 \section{Abstract}

-We consider explicit approximations for European put option prices within the Stochastic Verhulst model with time-dependent parameters, where the volatility process follows the dynamics $\dd V_t = \kappa_t (\theta_t - V_t) V_t \dd t + \lambda_t V_t \dd B_t$.
-Our methodology involves writing the put option price as an expectation of a Black-Scholes formula, reparameterising the volatility process and then performing a number of expansions.
-The difficulties faced are computing a number of expectations induced by the expansion procedure explicitly.
-We do this by appealing to techniques from Malliavin calculus.
-Moreover, we deduce that our methodology extends to models with more general drift and diffusion coefficients for the volatility process.
-We obtain the explicit representation of the form of the error generated by the expansion procedure, and we provide sufficient ingredients in order to obtain a meaningful bound.
-Under the assumption of piecewise-constant parameters, our approximation formulas become closed-form, and moreover we are able to establish a fast calibration scheme.
-Furthermore, we perform a numerical sensitivity analysis to investigate the quality of our approximation formula in the Stochastic Verhulst model, and show that the errors are well within the acceptable range for application purposes. \\[.6cm] Keywords: Stochastic volatility model, Closed-form expansion, Closed-form approximation, Malliavin calculus, Stochastic Verhulst, Stochastic Logistic, XGBM
+We establish an explicit approximation formula for European put option prices within a general stochastic volatility model with time-dependent parameters.
+Our methodology is based on expansions of the mixing representation of the put option price as an expectation of the Black-Scholes formula, in which the resulting terms are calculated explicitly by Malliavin calculus.
+We obtain an explicit representation of the error generated by the expansion procedure, and bound it in terms of moments of functionals of the underlying volatility process.
+Under the assumption of piecewise-constant parameters, our approximation formulas become closed-form, and compatible with a proposed fast calibration scheme.
+Finally, we perform a numerical sensitivity analysis to investigate the quality of our approximation formula in the so-called Stochastic Verhulst model, and show that the errors are well within the acceptable range for application purposes. \\[1em]